Lightnet/project-phaser3-matterjs/README.md

 Phaser 3.x.x | Phaser 3.x.x | None
 Matter.js | Matter.js | None

 There are three important scripts.
 Client engine, game engine, and server engine.
 As well entry point for client and server node.
 You can read in [lance-gg](http://lance.gg/) site for more explaining.
-Game Engine script can act between client engine and server engine script to handle commmon share libraries like gameObject or player position.
+Game Engine script can act between client engine and server engine script to handle common share libraries like gameObject or player position.
 By using Lancegg node package to sync gameObject to socket.io that share functions on both side is to sync correct data object.

 Common or share libaray folder files is used for serializer gameObject to handle game engine network.